 In 1940, the Tercentenary year, the Holy Table and Communion linen; choir stalls and prayer desks; a chair and prayer desk for the South side of the sanctuary; a chair and prayer desk for the North side of the sanctuary and a Pulpit desk and Fall were added, gifted by parishioners, family and friends.
 The font came from the old church at Killowen and is thought to pre-date it.
 It is made of red porphyry, a hard crystalline rock, deep red and quarried in ancient Egypt.
 There are also some magnificent stained glass windows.
 The capstone, placed beside the font, shows the date the church was built-1640.

 Over the past 10 years the fabric of the Church has been improved, including repairing stone mullions around the windows and new heating.
 Currently, the old parish hall, which had been used since 1869, is being rebuilt on the same site, just outside the gates of the church in Church Hill.
-The new hall should be ready for use by the parish and community by the end of 2017.
+The new hall, the St John’s Parish Centre, was completed early in 2018 and dedicated for use by Bishop Harold Miller on 21st January.